ULTIMATE-deblending I. A 50-band Ultraviolet to Mid-infrared Photometric Catalog Combining Space- and Ground-based Data in the JWST/PRIMER survey: Introduction

-Here we present the ULTIMATE-deblending project, which will eventually provide photometric catalogs across UV to Radio for JWST deep fields (starting with the two PRIMER fields).
-In this first paper of the ULTIMATE-deblending project, we present the reduction of JWST data in the two PRIMER fields and the construction of the UV to MIR catalog, which combines the high-resolution HST and JWST/NIRCam data with the low-resolution data from JWST/MIRI, Spitzer/IRAC, and ground-based surveys deblended using the template-fitting technique developed by the ASTRODEEP team \citep{Merlin2015, Merlin2016}.
-These additional data from low-resolution bands can help to improve the accuracy of photometric redshifts by providing additional wavelength coverage in UV to optical and additional narrow- and medium-bands that emphasize the breaks and emission lines.
-All JWST mosaics and the multi-wavelength catalog presented in this paper will be publicly released on \dataset[106.14.163.220/ultimate/]{http://106.14.163.220/ultimate/} once this paper is accepted.
+Here we present the ULTIMATE-deblending project, which will eventually provide photometric catalogs across UV to radio for JWST deep fields (starting with the two PRIMER fields).
+In this first paper of the ULTIMATE-deblending project, we present the reduction of JWST data in the two PRIMER fields and the construction of the UV to mid-infrared (MIR) catalog, which combine the high-resolution HST and JWST/NIRCam data with the low-resolution data from JWST/MIRI, Spitzer/IRAC, and ground-based surveys, deblended using the template-fitting technique developed by the ASTRODEEP team \citep{Merlin2015, Merlin2016}.
+These additional data from low-resolution bands can help to improve the accuracy of photometric redshifts by providing additional wavelength coverage in UV to MIR (low-resolution data in the UV-optical is especially helpful since the Lyman break cannot be constrained by JWST/F090W at $z \lesssim 4.5$) and additional narrow and medium bands that emphasize the breaks and emission lines.
+All JWST mosaics and the multi-wavelength catalog presented in this paper are publicly available on \dataset[http://www.taoofcosmos.space/ultimate/]{http://www.taoofcosmos.space/ultimate/.}

-In future works of the ULTIMATE-deblending project, we will present the deblended FIR to Radio catalog in the two PRIMER fields (H.Sun et al., in prep) and then extend our project to other JWST deep fields.
+In future works of the ULTIMATE-deblending project, we will present a deblended FIR to radio catalog in the two PRIMER fields (H.Sun et al., in prep) and then extend our project to other JWST deep fields.
 We aim to present state-of-the-art catalogs with the most complete wavelength coverage to deliver accurate photometric redshifts and physical properties constrained by the full UV to Radio SED fitting.
-These catalogs will directly provide robust abundance and properties of massive galaxies up to $z\sim8.5$, enabling accurate studies of galaxy formation and evolution in the early universe.
-Moreover, this accurate and mass-complete reference sample of high redshift galaxies bears potential application with machine-learning algorithms \citep{Masters2015, Wright2020, Roster2025, WangZH2026} to improve the modeling of galaxies in surveys with fewer bands or lower depth, such as the Euclid survey \citep{Euclid2025} with shallower data but a much larger point-of-view than JWST.
+These catalogs will directly provide robust abundance and properties of massive galaxies up to $z\sim8.5$, enabling accurate studies of galaxy formation and evolution in the early Universe.
+Moreover, this accurate and mass-complete reference sample of high-redshift galaxies bears potential application with machine learning algorithms \citep{Masters2015, Wright2020, Roster2025, WangZH2026} to improve the modeling of galaxies in surveys with fewer bands or lower depth, such as the Euclid survey \citep{Euclid2025} with shallower data but a much larger field of view than JWST.